-Currently the Scottish Government has provided significant additional resource and flexibilities to assist the Council to date, though the availability of further funding is unclear and uncertain.
+Currently the Scottish Government has provided significant additional resource to assist the Council to date, though the availability of further funding is unclear and uncertain.
 There is a significant risk that Council will require to consider service reductions and potential use of reserves to manage the financial impact.
 Currently it is not clear as to the ongoing future financial impact of covid-19 on the Council and its reserves.
 There is an expectation that financial impact will continue to be offset by government financial assistance, whether in direct monetary means or through provision of financial flexibilities.
+The council's Financial Statements continue to be reported on a going concern basis.